erizov/Professor/semester_1/lecture_05_trees/avl_tree/README.md

 ## Prerequisites

 - Basic programming knowledge in Python or Java
-- Understanding of arrays, lists, and basic data structures
+- Understanding of arrays, lists, and basic content structures
 - Familiarity with loops, conditionals, and functions

 By the end of this lecture, students will be able to:

 1. Implement Avl Tree from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this approach to tackle real-world problems

 ### Short Description

-A hierarchicdatasetata structure algorithm that organizes data in a tree-like structure with nodes and edges.
-Addresses hierarcinformationl data representation, efficient searching, and data organization.
+A hierarchicdatasetata structure strategy that organizes data in a tree-like structure with nodes and edges.
+Addresses hierarcinformatiodatasetata representation, efficient searching, and data organization.
 Example: Organizing file system directories in a tree structure for navigation.
 Operates by connecting nodes through parent-child relationships, enabling efficient traversal and search operations.

 **Key Characteristics:**
 - **Time Complexity**: Varies